 Walsall and Bloxwich Operation Command Units of West Midlands Police (WMP) work closely with SWP in dealing with crime and disorder and they have two police officers seconded to the ASBU from the Borough Community Safety Team.
-Their role acts as a centre of excellence in terms of guidance to operational police officers across the borough together with support ASB case officers within the partnership and RSL's.
+Their role is to act as a centre of excellence in terms of guidance to operational police officers across the borough together with support from and to the ASB case officers within the partnership and RSL's.